 DenominatorThe total population of Utah for a specific time period.

-How Are We Doing?Utah's age-adjusted rate for melanoma incidence has been rising from 20.4 per 100,000 population in 2000 to 37.2 per 100,000 population in 2013.
-Among local health districts, the highest age-adjusted melanoma of the skin incidence rate was in Summit County (63.6 per 100,000 population 2011-2013) and it was the only local health district to be significantly above the state rate in this time frame.
-From 2011-2013, local health districts with significantly lower age-adjusted melanoma of the skin incidence rates included Southeast Utah (19.5 per 100,000 population) and Utah County (26.8 per 100,000 population).
+How Are We Doing?Utah's age-adjusted rate for melanoma incidence has been rising steadily from 20.5 per 100,000 population in 2000 to 42.4 per 100,000 population in 2014.
+Among local health districts, during 2012-2014 the highest age-adjusted melanoma of the skin incidence rate was in Summit County an age-adjusted rate of 76.8 per 100,000 population.
+Summit County health district was also the only health district to be significantly above the state rate during this time frame.
+From 2012-2014 Southeast health district had the lowest age-adjusted melanoma incidence rate of 21.6 per 100,000 population.
 Utah males were significantly more likely than Utah females to be diagnosed with melanoma of the skin.
-This difference between males and females increases with age; from 2012-2013 among those 65 years of age and over, the melanoma incidence rate for Utah males was 206.3 per 100,000 persons while the rate for females was 80.2 per 100,000 persons.
+This difference between males and females increases with age; from 2012-2014 among those 65 years of age and over, the melanoma incidence rate for Utah males was 217.1 per 100,000 persons while the rate for females was 80.8 per 100,000 persons.

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention, and cancer survivorship advocacy.